Greetings

 My third idea was to just remove the duplicates (2,000 being a much smaller number than 600,000,000).
 First though, a disclaimer, I only considered this ** high risk ** solution because the data was in a QA environment (not Live), and people were waiting for me.

-Step one then, was to populate a temp-table with the duplicates …
+Step one then, was to populate a control-table with the duplicates …

 INTO #tmp1